 Phase 1 & 3: Three-storey modernist homes

-The two rows of three-storey terraces in Phase 1 and the north of Phase 3 have car ports beneath and the entrance hall linked with the living room floor above by a spiral staircase.
+The row of three-storey terraces in Phase 1 and another on the north side of Phase 3 have car ports beneath.
+The entrance hall is linked with the living room floor above by a spiral staircase.
 All the modernist buildings are flat roofed.

 Phase 3: Three-storey terraced homes